I could spend all my time discussing sales – I love sales.

 *Your fulfillment employees are regularly frustrated with your sales department because things have been over-promised.

 *You don’t have clear and simple operational reports showing you what funnel activities your sales department has accomplished daily.

 *Your financial employees show that discounts or rebates are commonly used to either gain sales or to appease customers who’ve had a bad experience.

-*You believe that sales people are a necessary evil, and you employ aggressive and ego-driven employees who you wouldn’t want to invite to your own home.
+*You believe that salespeople are a necessary evil, and you employ aggressive and ego-driven employees who you wouldn’t want to invite to your own home.

-*You will see out of sync sales problems primarily in your Fulfillment, Management and Operational Gears…since they are immediately “downstream” from your Sales Gear, but these issues will show up everywhere in your business.
+*You will see out-of-sync sales problems primarily in your Fulfillment, Management, and Operational Gears…since they are immediately “downstream” from your Sales Gear, but these issues will show up everywhere in your business.
 Depending on your marketing methods, you can see evidence of out-of-sync sales issues with a frustrated marketing department.